lformella/xdcc-grabscher/README.md

 # Running XG

+## On Windows
+You need at least .net 4.5.

 ## On Linux with Mono
 You need at least mono 3.x because some needed libs are running on .net 4.5 wich is not supported in earlier versions.